ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 ### 4.1.
 Scenario 1 - The user has a valid legacy SSO token in the browser, and accesses the authentication tree
-- The user (not previously migrated) authenticates first in the legacy IAM.
+- The user (not previously migrated) authenticates first to the legacy IAM instance.
 - The user accesses the authentication tree.
-- Upon accessing the tree, the user is automatically logged in, because the legacy SSO token is present in the browser and is valid.
+- Upon accessing the tree, the user is automatically logged in because a valid legacy SSO token is present in the browser.
 As a result, a user profile is created in ForgeRock IDM and AM, with no password set.
 <br><br>
 ![Scenario1](images/Scenario1.png)
 <br>

 ### 4.2.
 Scenario 2 - The user accesses the authentication tree, with no legacy SSO token in the browser, after previously accessing Scenario 1 - was created with no password
 - The user accesses the authentication tree.
-The tree prompts the user for the username and password.
+The tree is prompting the user for the username and password.
 - After providing credentials, the user is successfully authenticated.
-This happens because the user was logged in successfully in the legacy IAM system.
-Since a Data Store Decision node returned false but the user was already migrated, and the legacy login is successful, the password is also updated in DS.
+This happens because the user was successfully logged in to the legacy IAM system.
+Since the Data Store Decision node returned false but the user was already migrated, and the legacy login was successful, the password is also updated in DS.
 <br><br>
 ![Scenario2](images/Scenario2.png)
 <br>

 ### 4.3.
 Scenario 3 - The user is not migrated, does not have a valid legacy SSO token, and accesses the authentication tree
 - The user accesses the authentication tree.
 The tree prompts the user for the username and password.
 - After providing credentials, the user is successfully authenticated.
-This happens because the user was logged in successfully in the legacy IAM, and the user's profile was successfully provisioned in ForgeRock DS, including the password.
+This happens because the user was successfully logged in to the legacy IAM instance, and the user's profile was successfully provisioned in ForgeRock DS, including the password.
 <br><br>
 ![Scenario3](images/Scenario3.png)
 <br>

 ### 4.4.
 Scenario 4 - The user is already migrated, and the Data Store Decision node authenticates the user successfully
 - The user accesses the authentication tree.
 The tree prompts the user for the username and password.
-- The user is authenticated automatically with both legacy IAM and a ForgeRock token at the end of tree processing.
+- The outcome of this scenario is that the user is authenticated automatically to both the legacy IAM instance and to ForgeRock AM after execution of the tree has completed.

 ## 5. Extending & Customizing